svennd/blog/blog/2022-03-23-install-SGE-on-Ubuntu20.md

 script_file:                hostname
 binding:                    NONE
 job_type:                   binary
-error reason          1:      can't get password entry for user "sdhert".
+error reason          1:      can't get password entry for user "svennd".
 Either user does not exist or error with NIS/LDAP etc. scheduling info:            Job is in error state
 ```